 - Customer Accounts – Customers can access information on their accounts and make copies of invoices and statements.

 - Payments – Providing online payment options such as credit and debit cards, ACH, EFT and fintech alternatives like PayPal helps to accelerate cash flow.

 - Promises to Pay – Customers can easily provide information on when invoices will be paid.

 With a self-service customer payment portal customers can manage disputes by:

 You, in turn, can use the information provided by the customer to notify other stakeholders of the dispute.

 Providing a customer payment portal so your customers can use self-service to manage disputes is the best way to accelerate dispute resolution, save time and costs and increase cash flow.

 The key to the successful installation of a customer payment portal with self-serve dispute management capability is to work with an experienced software partner.

-Anytime Collect is a market leader in cloud-based credit and collection platforms.
-Anytime Collect can help you install and integrate a self-service customer payment portal with dispute management features.
+Lockstep Collect is a market leader in cloud-based credit and collection platforms.
+Lockstep Collect can help you install and integrate a self-service customer payment portal with dispute management features.

-If you would like to learn more about how you can benefit from a customer payment portal and self-serve dispute management, please contact Anytime Collect at www.anytimecollect.com.
+If you would like to learn more about how you can benefit from a customer payment portal and self-serve dispute management, please contact Lockstep Collect at www.anytimecollect.com.